What is palliAGED?

 is an online evidence-based guidance and knowledge resource about palliative care in aged care for use by health professionals and the aged care workforce.
 There is also information for older Australians seeking information about palliative care.
 It incorporates and updates the evidence-based information previously contained in the Guidelines for a Palliative Approach in Residential Aged Care (APRAC) and the Guidelines for a Palliative Approach for Aged Care in the Community Setting (COMPAC).

 This resource aims to provide knowledge for clinical decision-making and for the service and practice elements of care.
 Quality resources, information and links to other projects, and practice tools form an important part of the content.

 As an online resource, information is available and accessible when needed and, as new evidence emerges, the guidance can be easily updated.

 Who is involved in developing this resource and ensuring quality?

-This guidance resource is being developed by the CareSearch Project Team who are responsible for the CareSearch website.
-The work will be overseen by a National Advisory Group comprising key stakeholders from the sector and it will be informed by the content experts and evidence assessment experts who are members of the Evidence Advisory Group.
-The project will also access expertise in evidence retrieval and translation from within the CareSearch project to make sure that the evidence is ready for use.
-There will also be consultation with the aged care and palliative care sectors about the project as well as with other projects working in aged care and palliative care.
+This guidance resource was developed by the CareSearch Project Team who is responsible for the CareSearch website.
+The work was overseen by a National Advisory Group comprising key stakeholders from the aged and palliative care sectors.
+The work was informed by members of the Evidence Advisory Group comprising content experts and evidence assessment experts.
+The project also accessed expertise in evidence retrieval and translation from within the CareSearch project to make sure that the evidence is ready for use.
+There was also consultation with the aged care and palliative care sectors about the project as well as with other projects working in aged care and palliative care.